patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 Now we had a series of motion measurements for each frame, we had to develop methods that use them to identify the start and end points of the sign.

-We explored various methods, but in the end we settled on a basic approach using thresholds to detect the start and end points of the sign.
+We explored various methods, but in the end we settled on a basic approach using thresholds to detect the start and end points of the sign:
 - Set an motion threshold for the start & end
   - We found 0.2 for both was quite robust to the differences in each data source.
 - From the beginning of the series, find the first frame where the motion crosses the threshold, return the previous frame as the start point